gamemachine/tachyon-networking/README.md

 There are 3 versions of the receive api currently.
 Two of them do heap allocations and a newer but more complex version that does not.
 That version writes out received messages into a single out buffer per tachyon, with individual messages prefixed with length, channel, and ip address.
 And then you read that out buffer using LengthPrefixed like a stream.
 This extra work is primarily to avoid memory fragmention from unnecessary allocations.

-### Unreliable senders
-UnreliableSender and PoolUnreliableSender exist so you can send unreliable messages from multiple threads.
-They are cheap to create but intended to be used for sending a bunch of messages with one instance, they are a bit heavy to instantiate per message.
-You can create multiple of these using them in different threads, but you can't use one concurrently from multiple threads.

 ### Basic usage.